sDevPrem/ktor-notes-api/README.md

    5. `JWT_REALM` - jwt realm
    6. `PORT` - (optional) For the port to use
       OR you can edit the variables name according to your server in `/src/main/resources/application.conf` file.
-3. Deploy to the server that supports FatJar or Docker.
+3. Deploy to the server that supports FatJar or Docker OR open this project in IntelliJ IDEA, community or enterprise edition and follow [these steps](https://ktor.io/docs/intellij-idea.html#run_app) to run the Application.

 [More info on Deployment of ktor project.](https://ktor.io/docs/deploy.html)